hezht3/DKU_SRS_interview_task_RWD/README.md

 Finally, please merge the dataset you generated with the city admin code dataset.

-For each step, please drop all observations with NA or NaN values.
+For Step 2-4, please drop all observations with NA or NaN values.

 ## Notes